The house name, Glen Vine, honours the client's childhood home built by their father, and reflects their appreciation for tradition and craftsmanship.

 The clients sought a unique, sustainable and beautiful family home, prioritising use of high-quality materials and a craft-based approach.
 The concept evolved through a detailed study of the local historic arts and crafts context within Lymm, and also drew inspiration from the works of William Morris and C.F.A Voysey.

 Impressive details found within aforementioned precedents were created via methods which are now lost or near extinct.
-We partnered with specialists to explore how modern methods of construction could be utilised to achieve contemporary interpretations of these details, without resorting to pastiche replication.
+Industry specialists collaborated to explore how modern methods of construction could be utilised to achieve contemporary interpretations of these details, without resorting to pastiche replication.
 The outcomes facilitated rapid off-site manufacturing and on-site assembly, and ultimately delivery of a highly sustainable dwelling erected with cost-effective efficiency.

 The façade is adorned with brick-slip panels that captivate with their dynamic interplay of light and shadow.
 Each panel, meticulously crafted, lends the house a sense of depth and sophistication. wienerberger’s hand moulded Renaissance Red Multi bricks complement the crafted details across the build, through varied brick bonds, hit and miss panels, and articulated surfaces creating depth and detail across the principal facades.